cyrildewit/maximize/readme.md

 ## JavaScript Application Setup
 Write an explaination of the JavaScript Application Setup.

+This feature is currently in development.

 ## PHP Application Setup
 Write an explaination of the PHP Application Setup.

+This feature is currently in development.

 ## To do
 See the project GitHub [issue tracker](https://github.com/cyrildewit/Maximize/issues).